arajparaj/rails_demo/README.md

 # Ruby on Rails Tutorial: first application

-This is a sample application build using ruby
+This is something a sample application build using ruby

 by [Araj P Raju](https://www.facebook.com/araj.p.raju).